Coloniality of Infrastructure - Irene Peano - Specters of Eurafrica in an Italian Agroindustrial Enclave

 The experimental terrains for the creation of such racially superior individuals were precisely those lands reclaimed through large infrastructural projects of bonifica.
 The reclamation of malaria-infested swamps was part of a much broader biopolitical project of wholesale, organic renovation and cleansing of the nation (bonifica integrale).
 The human component (bonifica umana) was the object of racist and eugenic projects of social engineering that contemplated resettlement on newly reclaimed lands.
 The “agro-towns” that had developed in parallel with agrarian capitalism (particularly with the increase of labor-intensive wheat cultivation in the latter half of the nineteenth century) were to be “cleansed” (bonificate) of the landless farmhand rabble, who needed to be installed close to the land in order to be reformed and elevated.26

-Some of the settlers in Azienda S. Chiara were veterans demobilized from the African colonial wars (the brutal “pacification” of Libya completed in 1934, and the invasion of Ethiopia in 1935), or migrants recruited for the agrarian colonization of Libya who had subsequently returned to their homeland only to find that their entire family had relocated to Apulia, and thus joined them.31 Once again, the continuities between “internal” and “external” forms of colonialism emerge, even from the biographies of some of their protagonists.
-The regime also envisaged a reverse movement, in which peasants resettled across reclaimed lands in Italy would go on to colonize Libya and the newly acquired imperial territories of Ethiopia.
+Some of the settlers in Azienda Santa Chiara were veterans demobilized from the African colonial wars (the brutal “pacification” of Libya completed in 1934, and the invasion of Ethiopia in 1935), or migrants recruited for the agrarian colonization of Libya who had subsequently returned to their homeland only to find that their entire family had relocated to Apulia.31 Once again, the continuities between “internal” and “external” forms of colonialism emerge, even from the biographies of some of the protagonists.
+The regime also envisaged a reverse movement, in which peasants who had been resettled across reclaimed lands in Italy would go on to colonize Libya and the newly acquired imperial territories of Ethiopia.
 Several institutional bodies were created for this purpose, including the Colonization Authority of Apulian Ethiopia (Ente Colonizzazione Puglia d’Etiopia, 1938), which was charged with selecting Apulian families and supporting them in the initial phases of settlement in the Ethiopian highlands.32 A military ethos pervaded not only the overseas project of colonization but also the internal one, crystallized in the well-worn imagery of “the plough and the sword” from ancient Roman iconography, relayed ad nauseam by fascist propaganda about land reclamation and settler schemes.33

-However, even when immediately successful in resettling large numbers of peasants, colonial aspirations based on biopolitical Eurafrican projects resulted in overall failure: returns, abandonments, indebtedness and unfinished projects characterized the later years of bonfica.35 After the second world war, the agrarian reform sought to continue the reclamation and infrastructural work undertaken by the fascist regime, albeit purified of its racial undertones.
-Its scarce results (mainly due to the insufficient size of allotments) once again paved the way for mass outmigration and the later influx of a cheap, marginalized migrant workforce demanded by restructured agribusiness.
-The 1950’s agrarian reform represented the tail-end of an outmoded ruralist ethos, which in the following decade would make way for industrialist and urban-centered interventions.
+However, even when immediately successful in resettling large numbers of peasants, colonial aspirations based on biopolitical Eurafrican projects resulted in overall failure: returns, abandonments, indebtedness, and unfinished projects characterized the later years of bonfica.35 After the Second World War, the agrarian reform sought to continue the reclamation and infrastructural work undertaken by the fascist regime, albeit purified of its racial undertones.
+Its scarce results (mainly due to the insufficient size of allotments) once again paved the way for mass outmigration and a later influx of the cheap, marginalized migrant workforce demanded by restructured agribusiness.
+The 1950s agrarian reforms represented the tail-end of an outmoded ruralist ethos, which in the following decade would make way for industrialist and urban-centered interventions.

-In postwar Tavoliere, completion of the fascist reclamation project, and particularly the design of residential villages, was entrusted to Nallo Mazzocchi Alemanni - the same agronomist-urban planner who in 1936 had laid out the colonization plans for the farms that Opera Nazionale Combattenti (ONC, the Great War Veterans’ Association, which had accomplished most of the reclamation schemes across different districts) was to build in Ethiopia.36 After the end of the war, some settlers of the Azienda Santa Chiara would be yet again transferred, and become employees of the same ONC in another borgata of Tavoliere (Incoronata).
-Others preferred to move back up north and find employment in the factories of Lombardy and Veneto.
-All were defrauded of their right to become owners of the land they had farmed as sharecroppers, as the agrarian reform had postulated, and their last remaining descendants, who have continued to farm the land and live in the Azienda, were finally expelled in the spring of 2021.
+In postwar Tavoliere, completion of the fascist reclamation project, and particularly the design of residential villages, was entrusted to Nallo Mazzocchi Alemanni—the same agronomist-urban planner who, in 1936, had laid out the colonization plans for the farms that Opera Nazionale Combattenti (ONC, the Great War Veterans’ Association, which had accomplished most of the reclamation schemes across different districts) was to build in Ethiopia.36 After the end of the war, some settlers of the Azienda Santa Chiara would be yet again transferred, becoming employees of the same ONC in another borgata of Tavoliere (Incoronata).
+Others preferred to move back north and find employment in the factories of Lombardy and Veneto.
+All were defrauded of their right to become owners of the land they had farmed as sharecroppers, as the agrarian reform had proposed, and their last remaining descendants, who had continued to farm the land and live in the Azienda, were finally expelled in the spring of 2021.

 The fountain across the street from the church in the fascist era (left) and today (right) in Borgo La Serpe.
 Note the littorian fasces on the side in the original construction, later removed.

-This form of foreclosure, spanning the periods of fascism and the transition to parliamentary democracy and industrialism, has made Tavoliere’s borgate and farmhouses the abode of new abject populations.
-While African presence has become a reality, materializing one of the fascists’ (and more generally of racists’) worst nightmares, the underlying premises of colonization are still very much alive, marking spaces and bodies according to notions of civilization, hygiene, and appropriateness that resonate with past projects and rhetorics.
+This form of foreclosure, spanning the periods of fascism and the transition to parliamentary democracy and industrialism, has left Tavoliere’s borgate and farmhouses to house new abject populations.
+While the African presence has become a reality, materializing one of the fascists’ (and, more generally, racists’) worst nightmares, the underlying premises of colonization are still very much alive, marking spaces and bodies according to notions of civilization, hygiene, and appropriateness that resonate with past projects and rhetorics.
 The genealogy of current spaces and discourses for the containment of migrants, many of whom are employed in the farming sector, shows how the spatial, legal, and symbolic-affective dimensions that create and reproduce such dispositifs partake of a racialist, biopolitical logic—one that has been repeatedly disavowed but continues to survive in spectral form.

 Notes